I'm Honey!

 This is MY personal favorite act of kindness.
 It’s as simple as handing the cashier a $10 bill and asking her, “Please use this buy the person behind me a cup of coffee.”
 I’ve never predicted the sheer joy I’ve received just from buying someone else a simple cup of coffee.

-Pay for someone’s bridge toll
+Pay for someone’s toll

-Call someone you haven’t spoken to in a LONG time – just to say Hello.
+Call someone you haven’t spoken to in a long time – just to say hello

-When you leave a message, tell him/her how much they mean to you and that you were thinking of them.
+I believe in the power of positive words.
+Make sure that when you leave a message, tell him/her how much they mean to you and that you were thinking of them.
 Just knowing that someone out there is missing you is sometimes all they need to hear to brighten their day.

-I love my dog America and sometimes I see doggie poop in our neighborhood that other pet parents have neglected to pick up.
+I love my pooch America and sometimes I see doggie poop in our neighborhood that other pet parents have neglected to pick up.
 Darlings, I am as disgusted as you when I see this, but I do have a choice.
 I can pick it up and beautify my neighborhood for myself or others or I can get annoyed.
-If I pick it up, I immediately know I did my entire neighborhood a favor, and no one even knows I did it, all they know if their daily walk is beautiful.
+If I pick it up, I immediately know I did my entire neighborhood a favor, and no one even knows I did it, all they know is their daily walk is beautiful.

-Leave a Kind Word
+Leave a kind word

-Wait staff work incredibly hard for every dollar they make.
-They run around on their feet all day, they listen to numerous people demand and complain they are rarely complimented (directly) for a job well done.
 Next time you eat out, leave a generous cash tip and write a note on the receipt, “It was such a pleasure to have you as my server today.
 I loved your energy, your smile and I hope your boss appreciates you.”
-It’s impossible she/he will not feel touched.
+(Or, you keep blank note cards on hand, as I do, those would be perfect here!)
+It’s impossible for them not to feel touched.
 Imagine how delightful your server will be to their next customer!
 This one has a beautiful ripple effect.

-Compliment a Stranger
+Compliment a stranger

-Send a Postcard
+Send a postcard

 I love a good postcard!
 When I open the mailbox and see that little piece of handwritten joy upon a nice image of a faraway place, I burst out with a smile.
 You don’t have to travel someplace exotic to send a postcard, perhaps buy a box of postcards with an inspirational saying and send them out with loving notes to friends/family.